JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 (2) **Choosa a distribution model**

-    A non-parametric distribution is specified using the string ``'P'`` in ``fitsignal``.
+    A non-parametric distribution is specified using the string ``'P'`` in ``fitmodel``.
 In a non-parametric distribution, each element :math:`P_i` of the distribution is a parameter.
 Non-parametric distributions are obtained via methods such as Tikhonov regularization.
 If there are reasons to believe that the distance distribution has a specific shape (e.g. Gaussian, Rice, random-coil, etc.), or if there is very little information in the data, use a parametric distance distribution model from the :ref:`list of available models<modelsref_dd>`.
 If a sample does not have a intra-molecular distance distribution (if there are no doubly labelled molecules), set the distribution model to ``'None'``.

 (3) **Choose a background model**